javronich1/minilink/REPORT.md

 ### Trade-offs
 - Stayed on SQLite for simplicity (good for assignment; not ideal for scale).
-- Render was chosen for minimal config; production apps might require AWS/GCP/Azure.
+- Azure Web App for Containers was used for deployment.
+While simple to configure with Docker and suitable for this assignment, a more scalable production setup might require additional Azure services (App Service Plan upgrades, managed databases, IaC, etc.).
 - Focus was DevOps-oriented rather than adding many new features.

 ### Future Enhancements